carmine560/trading-assistant/README.md

 ## Startup Script Example ##

-The following actions and options configure the processing of Hyper SBI 2 before and after startup and during running.
+The following actions and options configure the processing of Hyper SBI 2 pre- and post-startup and during running.

 ``` ini
 [HYPERSBI2 Actions]